nextzlog/ats4/STREAM.md

 When the contest starts, the client always connects to the server via WebSocket.
 Each time a participant contacts another participant on air, the client sends the difference in the QSO records to the server.
-Messages from the client to the server must follow the format below.
+Messages from the clients to the server must follow the format below.

 |position|field                 |
 |--------|----------------------|